eric-blake/Bloom/README.md

 * ### The landing page image:
     * The landing page includes a photograph with text overlay to allow the user to see the name of the garden.
-    * This section provides the user with garden opening hours
+    * This section provides the user with garden opening hours.
 <img src="assets/Documentation/landing-page.PNG" alt="Screenshot of landing page">

 * ### Event section: